October Sky (band): Green and Beautiful EP and Europe (2010-2011)

 In January 2010, October Sky traveled to Toronto to record a three-song demo with producer Brian Moncarz at Rattlebox Studios, which is co-owned by Brian and Grammy-winning producer David Bottrill.
-The demo ended up being the basis for Green and Beautiful EP, released on September 21 of 2010.
+The demo ended up being the basis for Green and Beautiful EP, released on September 21, 2010.
 The EP also features several live tracks and a remix of "Hell Isn't My Home" by DJ Nota.

 The band took a trip to perform at The Scala in London, UK, in the World Finals of the GBOB, competing against 18 other countries on April 27, 2010.

 That summer, October Sky were given the opportunity to perform at the Osheaga Festival in an acoustic tent in association with War Child.
 Henceforth, in promotion of Green and Beautiful EP, October Sky ventured off to France and Belgium for an 11-day tour in November and December 2010.

 The band performed acoustically on Quebec's popular television show L'echelle du talent: Zero a 1000, which aired on V Tele in November, 2011, during its first season.
 They were invited back on the show at the beginning of the following season as part of the "best of" series of the first season.

 In March 2011, October Sky performed during Canadian Music Week in Toronto, and followed up with a headlining performance at Club Soda, a well-known venue in Montreal, where they recorded Live in Montreal EP.
 Less than a month later, the band went back to London, UK, to perform a showcase to the UK music industry and local fans, called Discovery 2 Showcase.
 Subsequently, the band returned to Toronto to perform another showcase as part of North by Northeast in June, followed by back-to-back performances at the Festival d'ete de Beloeil, a popular music festival in Beloeil, Quebec, including an opening slot for comedian Rachid Badouri.

 The band crossed the Atlantic Ocean once again to embark on a 2-month tour of the UK from mid-September to mid-November to develop their fan base there, featuring over 20 performances in over 10 different cities.
 They officially released their debut album Hell Isn't My Home to the UK public on October 3, 2011, along with their single "Hit the Ground", receiving radio play on NME Radio, TotalRock Radio, East Kent Radio, Emma Scott Presents and others.